 Treating Weekend Warriors to Olympic Athletes

 The Center for Orthopedics’ Sports Medicine Program will help you maintain or regain the most active lifestyle possible.
 We want you to get back in the game!
 Our doctors have treated professional and Olympic athletes as well as thousands of everyday athletes.

-Our orthopedic and sports medicine experts have teamed up with the Schaumburg Boomers, Windy City Thunderbolts, RMU Eagles, Chicago Bandits, South Suburban Bulldogs and St. Rita Mustangs to become the exclusive health care partner for these pro sports teams.
-The partnerships are part of Weiss’ overall commitment to improve the health of our communities, through various education and outreach efforts.
+Our orthopedic and sports medicine experts have teamed up with the Schaumburg Boomers, Windy City Thunderbolts, RMU Eagles, Chicago Hope Academy Eagles, South Suburban Bulldogs and St. Rita Mustangs to become the exclusive health care partner for these pro and school sports teams.
+We are also the exclusive medical care provider for the Chicago Sport & Social Club.
+These partnerships are part of Weiss’ overall commitment to improve the health of our communities, through various education and outreach efforts.
 Look for events sponsored by the Center for Orthopedics during the coming months.

 Preston Wolin, M.D., has served as the team doctor for both the U.S. national men’s and women’s soccer organizations and is the team doctor for the Windy City ThunderBolts (Frontier League in Professional Baseball).
-Danielle Bass, M.D., is a team doctor for the Chicago Bandits, St. Rita Mustangs, Schaumburg Boomers, South Suburban Bulldogs and Robert Morris University.
+Danielle Bass, M.D., is a team doctor for the Chicago Hope Academy Eagles, St. Rita Mustangs, Schaumburg Boomers, South Suburban Bulldogs and Robert Morris University.

-Additionally, Craig Westin, M.D., is the team surgeon for the U.S. Figure Skating Team, including Olympic Silver medalist Sasha Cohen.
+Additionally, Craig Westin, M.D., has been the team surgeon for the U.S. Figure Skating Team, including Olympic Silver medalist Sasha Cohen.
 Visit Sports Medicine Team for more information about all of our orthopedic doctors who can get you back on track and in the game.